derek-betz/CostEstimateGenerator/README.md

 `--project-attributes`):

 - `*_project_quantities.xlsx` lists the pay items included in the job.
-- `project_attributes.xlsx` contains the anticipated contract cost and district location used to enrich the debug output.
+- `project_attributes.xlsx` *(optional)* previously stored the expected contract cost and project district.
+The graphical launcher now collects these values via dedicated input fields, but the workbook remains supported for CLI-driven workflows.
 - `BidTabsData/` holds historical bid tab exports (legacy `.xls` files) that supply the price history used when computing statistics.